Morogoro Tanzania Travel Guide

 Morogoro, like other destinations, has specific considerations related to health, crime, and natural hazards.

 Consult a travel health professional well before your trip for personalized advice.
 Routine vaccinations should be up-to-date.
-Hep A and B, and Typhoid are commonly recommended.
+Hepatitis A and B, and Typhoid are commonly recommended.
 Rabies is for those working with animals or spending extended time in rural areas.

 Malaria prophylaxis is highly recommended; Morogoro is a high-risk area.
-Discuss medication options with your physician.
+Discuss medication options with your doctor.
 Drink only bottled, boiled, or purified water.
 Avoid ice.
 Eat well-cooked food, served hot.
 Peel fruits yourself.
 Regularly wash your hands.

 Morogoro is a malaria-risk area.
 Take anti-malarial medication.
 Use mosquito repellent with DEET (30-50%) or Picaridin.
 Sleep under mosquito nets.
 Wear long sleeves and trousers at dusk and dawn.

-Prevention includes medication and personal protection.
+Prevention includes medicine and personal protection.

 High risk, stay watchful.